inkVerb/VIP/201-shell/Lesson-08.md

   - It ***is probably overkill*** for most software even after 2020
   - It would probably be necessary for higher levels of government or top secrecy, such as banking
   - It ***is not enough by itself*** anyway
-    - If software is targeted by hackers who can crack a `sha256sum` hash, the same hackers could probably crack a `sha512sum` with more time
+    - Hackers who can crack a `sha256sum` hash could probably crack a `sha512sum` with more time
     - If `sha512sum` is necessary, then other security measures are also necessary
 - There are others, but not covered in this lesson